-The work continues at Riverside Park to make sure that the diamond remains a real gem.
-The late 1990s ushered in a stream of improvements that continue to make the park a great place to watch and play a baseball game.
+The work continued at Riverside Park to make sure that the diamond remained a real gem.
+The late 1990s ushered in a stream of improvements that continued to make the park a great place to watch and play a baseball game.
 Yellow tile was installed on the fence.
 New dugouts were built.
 The wooden bleachers and press-box behind the third base dugout were removed and replaced with a paved area complete with picnic tables.
-A new press-box was constructed at the top of the main grandstand.
-Bullpen pitching mounds have been built and the batting cage has been improved.
-The latest improvements have been new sod being laid, on-deck circles added, a black batter's eye installed, and advertising signs hung on the outfield fence.
+The press-box was moved to the top of the main grandstand.
+Bullpen pitching mounds were built and the batting cage was improved.
+New sod was laid, on-deck circles added, a black batter's eye installed, and advertising signs hung on the outfield fence.

 Because of the field's unique placement on the banks of the Cottonwood River, there are many epic tales of home runs ending up in the river.
 Hitting a homer over the centerfield fence would be a super-human feat, given the extreme distance.
 The 452 feet to the centerfield corner is topped by only a few classic Major League ballparks, such as the 463 foot expanse to center in old Yankee Stadium.
 The distance to centerfield was a topic of great debate until it was measured and marked in 2001.